nurbilu/chat_game_proj/General_fixs_&_errors.md

    ** ask some friends if they know any good on the docker - better then you (docker((((()))))) **

-   1.a. finish lib table design ()
-   1.b. finish card tables design (alomst x)
+   1.a. match the visual effect of rest of the website to as homepage , login and register () 1.b. finish card tables design (almost done)
-   1.c. finish total lib design ():
+   1.c. finish total lib design (almost done):
       adjust the shades of colors of the webpage ?

-   2.a. change /adjust /fix /add toasts messages in all components () 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more ())
+   2.a. change /adjust /fix /add toasts messages in all components (almost done) 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (almost done))
-   2.c. add popover/tooltip to all the key / colomn names in all tables to explain the data inside them if needed  () maybe not needed as all data is visible?
+   2.c. fix popover titles color to be black () : about , create character - lib-search , edit profile ,
+   2.d. add placeholder to all input fields in register / add popover to all input fields in register ()

-   3.a. adjust dice roller desisgn ()
+2.5 fix lib - search displayment design subcards dispalayment () 3.a. adjust dice roller desisgn (half done)
    3.b. adjust the login modal design (done)

-   4.make sure remember me checkbox is working also in the login component not just on the modal - fix refresh token login in login component as login modal (done)
+   3.c. add border for header of chat bot ()

+   4.optional: to modify login - if not either remove or modify to something else()
    - add google login (optional)
    - add facebook login (optional)
    - add twitter login (optional)

+   4.b. fix docker hub GUI ()

    5. maybe need one terminal command to run all the flask apps for docker () make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ()